CentroEPiaggio/kuka-lwr/ros/kuka_lwr/lwr_launch/README.md

 MoveIt! related file are excluded, as they are located in the lwr_moveit/launch directory.

 ## Usage

+### Gravity compensation
+In this mode the robot can be moved manually, while the position of each joint is available in TF (__IMPORTANT__: due to the robot's own software policies, this mode is only available in T1).
+This mode can be very useful for calibration or tracking procedures.
+- load the script _lwr_hw/krl/ros_monitor.src_ on the robot
+- put the robot in __Position__ control (it will be changed to __Gravity Compensation__ inside the script)
+- start the script with the grey and green buttons; the scripts stops at a point and should be started again by releasing and pressing again the green button (you can also use the script in automatic mode)
+- the script should reach the loop where it waits for commands
+- start the publisher node with 'roslaunch lwr_launch state_publisher.launch'

+### Simulator
 _lwr_launch.launch_ starts by default the OneTaskInverseKinematics controller and the robot simulator in Gazebo.
 The robot can be sent to an arbitrary pose by publishing a message of type __lwr_controllers/PoseRPY__ on the _/lwr/OneTaskInverseKinematics/command_configuration_ topic: